SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

         on when this person enters or leaves it.
         Multiples are allowed.

+    hold_period/name: Hold Period
+        Sometimes devices want to disconnect and connect often.
+Home Assistant deals with this using a considered-on or considered-off time.
+        This is the same thing.

     enter_action/name: Enter the Zone Action
         Build the action here that you want to happen when they enter this zone.
 Samples